Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Summary and discussion

 The results presented in this paper cannot constrain any of these scenarios, but the association of J0836 with a relatively dense cosmic structure is very interesting in light of a number of recent model predictions for DCBH formation.
 The various DCBH scenarios proposed all have in common that they require the quasar to form in an overdense region.
 The overdense region ensures that the primordial gas cloud is heated through an enhanced local Lyman-Werner photon flux and a high rate of merging (mini)halos \citep[e.g.,][]{wise19,lupi21}.
 After the collapse, the overdense environment can further ensure a steady accretion rate to form a SMBH and power a quasar.

 The simulations of \citet{wise19} specifically point to a scenario in which the presence of an overdense region of star-forming galaxies several tens of kpc away stimulates the formation of a DCBH seed.
 When combined with sufficient dynamical heating of atomic cooling halos (ACHs) that are rapidly growing, the nearby star-forming complex only needs to provide a fraction of the LW flux assumed by earlier models.
-They find a density of DCBHs in overdense regions at $z=15$ of $10^{-7}-10^{-6}$ cMpc$^{-3}$, with the density being lower by a factor of at least 10,000 in normal and void regions.
+They find a density of DCBHs in overdense regions at $z=15$ of $10^{-4}-10^{-3}$ cMpc$^{-3}$ with a global number density of $10^{-7}-10^{-6}$ cMpc$^{-3}$ given the rarity of the overdense regions simulated by \citet{wise19}.
+For normal and void regions of the universe, the number density of DCBH candidates is predicted to be lower by 3--6 orders of magnitude compared to the number density in overdense regions.
 It is important to point out that the overdense region chosen by \citet{wise19} corresponds to a dark matter halo of a few times $10^{10}$ $M_\odot$ at $z=6$, which is still two orders of magnitude below the typical halo mass of the luminous quasars studied here.
 If overdense environments indeed enhance the number density of DCBHs by orders of magnitude, perhaps the proto-J0836 environment would make an ideal site.

 The galaxies detected as part of the J0836 structure are unlikely the same as the ones that provided the required LW background at early times.
 For instance, if we take our model fit results for object A-Z06/A-B20 from Sect. \ref{sec:obja} ($\mathrm{log}_{10}(\mathcal{M}_\star/M_\odot)=10.34_{-0.16}^{+0.30}$ with a mass-weighted age of $0.27_{-0.14}^{+0.28}$ Gyr), we can see that even this massive galaxy likely was not around at $z_f\gtrsim10.5$.
 Its distance from J0836 is also much too great to have provided a significant Lyman-Werner intensity near the inferred site of seed formation (several Mpc instead of tens of kpc).
 However, the J0836 structure suggests that an overdense region that predates the formation of the quasar was probably present from early times.
 It is difficult to be more quantitative at this point.
-Deep observations with ALMA and JWST could be used to quantify quasar environments on smaller scales and down to fainter galaxies of much lower bias, and these could then be compared to tailored simulations of DCBH collapse as performed by \citet{wise19}.
+Deep observations with ALMA and the James Webb Space Telescope (JWST) could be used to quantify quasar environments on smaller scales and down to fainter galaxies of much lower bias, and these could then be compared to tailored simulations of DCBH collapse as performed by \citet{wise19}.